This article was written by Anna Odrinskaya from Alpha Serve.

-For example, the app “Power BI Connector for Jira” provides an easy export of any Jira data to Power BI based on certain user access.
+For example, the app “Power BI Connector for Jira” provides easy export of any Jira data to Power BI based on certain user access.

 Let’s dig into exactly how that would work.

-In this case we’re going to use the Power BI for Jira from Alpha Serve.
+In this case, we’re going to use the Power BI for Jira from Alpha Serve.
 You can find it on the Atlassian Marketplace here.

 Keep in mind that all apps on the Marketplace have a 30-day free trial.
 To use this option, select the “Try it Free” button.

 First, open your Jira instance.
 In the navigation menu, go to the tab Power BI.
-To create a new connector click “Create a Data Source” button:
+To create a new connector click the “Create a Data Source” button:

-You will be redirected to “Create a Data Source” page, where you need to follow the steps below:
+You will be redirected to the “Create a Data Source” page, where you need to follow the steps below:

-- Enter the name and description of your data source
+- Enter the name and description of your datasource

 3. Import Data from Jira into Power BI